 Awards are subject to recoupment under any "clawback" policy that the Company is required to adopt under stock exchange rules or as otherwise required by the Dodd-Frank Act or other applicable law.
-The Company may also impose other recoupment provisions as the Committee may determine are necessary or appropriate.
+The Company may also impose other recoupment provisions as the Committee may determine are necessary or appropriate in view of applicable laws, governance requirements or best practices.